Commodities trading explained

 On our platforms, we provide CFDs, which are contracts, based on the price of an underlying asset, that don’t grant ownership of the physical goods.
 This means that you don’t have to actually own the asset, yet you can trade it whenever you want.
 Quite convenient that you won’t have to have 100 barrels of Oil delivered to your front room!
 And probably not very secure having bars of Gold stored at your home!
 Instead, you will speculate on whether you think the price of the asset will move up or down.

 Start trading commodities with AvaTrade and enjoy the benefits of trading with a regulated, award-winning broker!

-With the unique variety of CFD’s available at AvaTrade, you can trade a wide range of markets from metals to energies and more.
+You can trade a wide range of markets from metals to energies and more through CFDs, with AvaTrade.

-- Trade hard or soft commodities on our advanced MetaTrader 4 platform
+- Trade hard or soft commodities on our advanced MetaTrader 4 & MetaTrader 5 trading platforms

 - Trade on the go anytime, anywhere with our innovative trading app AvaTradeGO